andrewerb/fc-anagram-api/README.md

 A web API in [Python 3](https://www.python.org), [Django](https://www.djangoproject.com), and [Django Rest Framework](https://www.django-rest-framework.org) for searching words and anagrams from a dictionary.

-This project serves as a coding challenge submission by [Andrew Erb](http://andrewerb.com)Andrew Erb.
+This project serves as a coding challenge submission by [Andrew Erb](http://andrewerb.com).
 The project takes a large dictionary-file of words, sorts them into a database, and provides a Python/Django API for requesting dictionary-word data.

-API methods are able to get:

-- Words by *substring-matches* (words containing user-input as a substring)
-- Anagram-words
-- Anagram-words of substring of substring matches \*

-\*In this project, only the first 10 anagram substring-matches are returned, from an overall set of anagram-words, sorted by their second character.
-This is as specified in the coding challenge.

 ## Getting started

 ### Requirements

-- Python 3.7.2+
+- Python 3.7.2+ ...that's about it :)

 This project is built in Python 3.7.2+, Django 2.1.7+, and Django Rest Framework 3.9.2+